Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 ---
 ## Business Understanding
+Based on the background above, it can be determined that:
 ### Problem Statements
   1. How would the model work in predicting nutrient density?
   2. How to carry out good data processing that fits the model architecture?